Home inspection add on

 Qualified and certified inspectors

 Our inspectors are InterNACHI® certified and have years of experience inspecting homes in the Florida panhandle.
 They have dozens of certifications and accreditations.
-Peace of Mind Inspection Services is an InterNACHI® Certified Four Point Inspector.
+POMI Services is an InterNACHI® Certified Four Point Inspector.
 We are experts in concrete, plumbing, HVAC, and electrical systems, with our inspectors having prior career experience in these fields.

 Benefits of a four-point inspection